 E. When we doubt our ability to train others

-That is what I like about our CBLT courses: they do not depend on a person.
+That is what I like about our New Life courses: they do not depend on a person.
 The material is good.
 The material teaches us itself.
 All we need is some people to help the students be successful.
 And that is what I like about it.

 F. When we are reluctant to admit our limitations